FerretCode/locomotive/README.md

 -   `SLACK_TAGS` - Tags to add to the Slack message.

     -   Supports multiple tags, separated with a comma.
     -   Optional.

+-   `LOKI_INGEST_URL` - The Loki ingest URL to send logs to.

+    -   Optional.

 -   `INGEST_URL` - The URL to send a generic request to.